 Kevin tugged off his work gloves and fit them onto Lucy’s small hands.
 The gesture made Amy smile.
 Still at the window, she watched as Kevin used exaggerated motions to explain how Lucy could pick up the dead vegetation from under the hedges by using her gloved hands.
 He used his own hands to scrape together leaves and pick them up with both hands to show her how.
 Lucy immediately responded and deposited her collection onto his pile.
 Now better coordinated with his little helper, Kevin returned to his raking.

 Amy felt a deep ache in her heart.
-She knew picking up twigs and leaves wouldn’t have been so unique for Lucy if Jerry was still alive.
+She knew picking up twigs and leaves wouldn’t have been so unique for Lucy if Jerry were still alive.
 Their daughter should’ve learned from her own father how to work in the yard and how to protect her hands using gloves.

 Through this time, Kevin never looked up to see if he was being watched.
 He seemed sadder than Amy had first thought.
 And that made her sad as well.
 Something terrible had occurred in the tall man’s life to bring him to the status of a beggar.
 Now, he raked leaves for spaghetti and leftovers.